HuangJingGitHub/Flexiv_CRTK/README.md

 - When compiling the program, add the corresponding platform-dependent `.a` file in `lib` to the linked library list of the output target.

 **Notice**
-There are ROS-related setups in the current `Robot_CRTK.hpp`.
-They can be safely removed without influencing the CRTK implementation.
+There are ROS-related setups in the current `Robot_CRTK.hpp`, which can be safely removed without influencing the CRTK implementation.

 ## Python Wrapper
 The Python wrapper does not rely on a built Flexiv RDK.
 It only needs to include the `lib_py` folder from Flexiv RDK. `flexiv_crtk.py` implements CRTK methods and inherits methods